It’s a common problem. You can’t seem to develop and deploy applications fast enough to meet your customers’ changing demands.

 Real World Use Case

 It’s one thing to talk about IaC.
-It’s another to put it in action.
+It’s another to put it into action.
 Here’s an example of how ClearScale used IaC with one of our clients.

 The company needed to architect, automate, and deploy multiple environments on AWS for app development, testing, staging, and production.
 Choosing the right IaC tools was among the many decisions that needed to be made.